MineValley/CoreAPI/README.md

 latest change: _14.11.2021_

 ## Documentation
-<details><summary>This documentation contains a brief explaination of every method, that is included in this api</summary>
+This documentation contains a brief explaination of every method, that is included in this api

+<details><summary>expand</summary>
 There's a text following here
 </details>